 My girls absolutely loved our visit to Brimham Rocks.
 Run by the National Trust, it’s free to enter, however, you do need to pay for parking.
 If you’re worried about visiting Brimham Rocks with kids, click the image below for my Top 10 Tips for visiting Brimham Rocks with kids.

 The National Railway Museum in York

-This is another free day out and a brilliant fun and education outing for the kids.
-The National Railway museum is a must for the whole family.
+This is another free day out and a brilliant fun and educational outing for the kids.
+The National Railway Museum is a must for the whole family.
 They have everything from the history of the national railways to a life-size Japanese Bullet Train, memorabilia from trains throughout history to the Queen’s own royal carriage!
 The kids and I had great fun on our day out there.
 Based in the city of York, you must fit this in when considering things to do in York with kids.